Jewish secularism: Heyday

 The logic of redefining the Jews as a modern nation was extended to the criteria for being a Jew, changing them to ethno-cultural markings.
 Ahad Ha'am repudiated the idea of conversion, which he regarded as invalid.
 Berdyczewski advocated assimilating the Palestinian Arabs into Jewish society through intermarriage, without conversion.
-Not a few Yiddishists, like Bundist ideologue A. Litvak, urged that declaring Yiddish as one's mother tongue was the only measure for determining Jewish nationality.
+Not a few Yiddishists, like Bundist ideologue A. Litvak (Khayim Yankl Helfand, 1874–1932)), urged that declaring Yiddish as one's mother tongue was the only measure for determining Jewish nationality.
 Zionist Jakob Klatzkin declared that those who identified with other nations (as did most Western and Central European "citizens of Mosaic faith"), were committing "national apostasy", and were therefore outside the pale of Jewishness.

 Among the millions of Eastern Europeans who immigrated to the United States and other western countries, the new Jewish secularism imported from home continued to prosper.
 A group of radical intellectuals coalesced in 1915 to found The Menorah Journal, advocating a "secular Hebrew" identity and deriding religion and the rabbis.
 Socialist Yiddishists, organised in the Arbeter Ring and other trade unions, furthered the secular reformulation of Jewish life: traditional texts, like the Passover Haggadah, were supplanted with Yiddish or English editions, emphasising Jewish class consciousness and anti-rabbinism.
 The dense immigrants' neighbourhoods in New York provided a strong sense of Jewish ethnicity, and an audience for the intellectuals and cultural activists.

 In the Zionist settlement in the Land of Israel, Cultural Zionism, strongly influenced by Ahad Ha'am, was the dominant philosophy.
 The highly centralised and ideologically-driven Zionist enterprise in the land, allowed its leaders to rapidly disseminate the intellectual products of their philosophers and thinkers, committed to create a new Jewish culture.
 The old holidays were radically refashioned: Hanukkah's religious aspects, centering on the miracle of the oil, were repressed and replaced with an emphasis on national sovereignty and a victory against foreign enemies (circumventing the religious civil war among Jews).
 The Zionist reappropriation of the Jewish calendar similarly affected all holidays.
 Those that could serve the national ideals, especially in celebrating military feats or agriculture, were emphasised and cultivated.
 Those that could not, like Yom Kippur, were marginalised.